abdullahkayretli/aws-bootcamp-cruddur-2023/journal/week1.md

 I added both yml configurations to docker-compose file.
 When we start docker-compose images will be built and containers will run.

 ***

 ## Homework Challenges
-- Run the dockerfile CMD as an external script

 ### Push and tag a image to DockerHub (they have a free tier)
 All the commands:
 ```sh